-Hawaiʻi Community College embraces the concept of Kauhale that traditionally means the Hawaiian village.
+Hawaiʻi Community College embraces the concept of Kauhale which traditionally means the Hawaiian village.
 The Kauhale is an ʻohana of administrators, faculty, staff, students, their families, and the Hawaiʻi Island community that contributes measurably to the success of our college’s mission and outcomes.

 The College also serves West Hawaiʻi at UH Center Palamanui, with classrooms, a dining room/kitchen, computer lab, library, learning center, and administrative offices.

-Started in 1941 as the Hawaiʻi Vocational School, the College has provided access to higher education opportunities, trained a skilled workforce and supported economic development of the County.
+Started in 1941 as the Hawaiʻi Vocational School, the College has provided access to higher education opportunities, trained a skilled workforce, and supported the economic development of the County.
 With the advancement in technology and expansion of educational opportunities into broader fields of technical training, the institution was renamed the Hawaiʻi Technical School in 1956.

 In May 1970, the institution joined the University of Hawaiʻi as a comprehensive community college with the name Hawaiʻi Community College.
 Other significant developments for the College were the offering of college degree classes in Kona beginning in 1982, and the establishment of the continuing education programs throughout the island of Hawaiʻi in 1992.